dormant-witch/nekofs/README.txt

-  -v,--verify              verify integrity after extraction -c,--create SRCDIR       Source directory to be packed into a .nekodata file OUTFILE                  The output file name (default: "SRCDIR.nekodata") -h,--help                Show this help text
+  -v,--verify              verify integrity after extraction -c,--create SRCDIR       Source directory to be packed into a .nekodata file OUTFILE                  The output file name (default: "SRCDIR.nekodata") -m,--meta FILEPATH       Generate "files.meta" for this directory or file -h,--help                Show this help text

 Additionally, use the shell auto-completion script: